How to Learn From Failure

 Encourage Employees to Think Like Scientists

-The most important step in cultivating a culture of taking calculated risks is the “calculated” part.
+The most important step in cultivating a culture in which people learn from failure is the “calculated” part.
 A risk being taken must be measured from the very beginning, with estimates for what is considered a success.
 You can’t manage what you don’t measure, as the saying goes, and you must be very clear about your successes for the process to work.

 Accepting failure as a tool can be a catalyst for uncovering fresh perspective and unique problem-solving strategies in your organization.
 Measure your outcomes with calculated risk-taking and facilitate discussions of the process with team members.